As Belfast riots, Northern Ireland's second city tastes peace

 The groups have regular meetings about potential flash points and keep an emergency mobile phone list so leaders from both sides can hold instant talks when problems arise.

-"The secret is direct dialogue, people talking rather than organizations talking," said Temple, the Protestant community worker.
+"The secret is direct dialogue, people talking rather than organisations talking," said Temple, the Protestant community worker.

 BELFAST TENSIONS